ajor/chip8/README.md

 ## Compatibility

-- All Chip-8 games tested appear to work correctly
+- All Chip-8 and Super-Chip games tested appear to work correctly
-- Most S-Chip games work, although the instructions Fx75 and Fx85 haven't been implemented so a few will not run

 ## TODO
 - Add sound